 What is EndNote?

-Strengths of EndNote
+Strengths of EndNote:

 - Can handle large collections of citations

-- Has a lot of storage space (5 GB)
+- Has unlimited storage space

 - Many library databases offer a direct export option for EndNote